JanBeh/neumond/README.md

 ## Module `neumond.wait`

-Module for waiting and synchronization.

-The module provides the following effects:
+The module provides the following effects (but no handlers) for waiting:

   * **`wait.select(...)`** waits until one of several listed events occurred.
     Each event is denoted by two arguments, i.e. the number of arguments passed